Wynntils/Wynntils-Legacy/README.md

 <br> When you first launch the game with the generated `runClient` task, there will be a prompt in the console with a link to authenticate.
 No other configuration is required.
 <h3>Alternative Accounts</h3>
 This repository is pre-configured with one main and one alternative account.
 To use the alternative account, you should duplicate, then edit the generated `runClient` configuration.
 <br> In the JVM arguments, add `-Ddevauth.account=alt`.
-You will be promoted to authenticate with the new account when you run the new instance.
+You will be prompted to authenticate with the new account when you run the new instance.
 <br> To add more alternative accounts, you should edit `.devauth/config.toml` and follow the existing entries as examples.
 You may also refer to the DevAuth repository for more information.

 Pull Request